A breakdown of AI capability levels focused on AI R&D labor acceleration

 So, now we can talk about levels of capability like "3x AI R&D labor AIs".
 I'll call such systems "3x AIs" as shorthand.

-Beyond the level of TEDAI, it can be worth pointing at very generally superhuman AIs: AIs which are generally qualitatively much more capable than humans and greatly dominate humans in virtually all cognitive tasks (while being cheaper and faster).
+Beyond the level of TEDAI, it can be worth pointing at very generally superhuman AIs: AIs which are generally qualitatively much more capable than humans and greatly dominate humans in virtually all cognitive tasks (while being faster).
 This level of capability is much less precise, and it is very hard to say much at all about such systems.

 Now, we can talk about the following levels of capability: